itcarroll/itcarroll.github.io/index.md

 | **Ph.
 D. in Ecology, Evolution, and Marine Biology** | 2006 -- 2012 |
 | *University of California at Santa Barbara (UCSB)*   |              |

-Prof. Roger Nisbet advised dissertation on biodiversity maintenance in stochastic models.
+Prof. Roger Nisbet advised dissertation on stochastic modeling of biodiversity maintenance.
 Research grants awarded by UC Reserve System, UCSB Graduate Division, and American Phycological Society.
 Project required computations performed on a 110 MPI node cluster in the Center for Scientific Computing at UCSB.
 Twice co-lectured the